 I’ve been putting off writing this post because it brings up emotions and memories that I’d rather forget.
 I’m going to talk about the day that Baby J fell out of his Moses basket.
 I haven’t really spoken about it to many people about what happened this day but here we go……

 The 20th July 2018 Was The Worst Day Of My Life

 It was approximately 8 am and Baby J was just 13 days old.
 He was laying in his Moses basket next to me.
 Daz was still on paternity leave and all 3 of us were sleeping.
 I heard Baby J start to stir, probably looking for a feed when all of a sudden I hear a crash and the worst scream from Baby J that I have ever heard in my life.
 He had been kicking his legs and somehow had managed to knock his Moses basket off of the stand and fallen forward into the bedside table.

 I remember screaming for Darren, who jumped out of bed in a second and scooped Baby J up.
 I don’t think that I will ever forget seeing baby J laying on the floor.
-Looked a bit like a rag doll.
+He looked a bit like a rag doll.
 I was crying and almost hyperventilating.
 Our poor, beautiful little baby.
 I felt sick.
 It was our duty as parents to protect our little miracle and we had failed.
 I had failed.
 How could I have allowed this to happen?
 How had this happened?
 I was terrified that our baby might have brain damage.
 He was so tiny still.

 We didn’t know who to call, so we called the midwives at the maternity unit who told us to go to A&E. We threw on the first clothes that we could find and jumped in the car and went to the Hospital.
 I dropped Daz and Baby J off at the door and went off to park before running back up to the hospital.